JedimasterLu/JedimasterLu.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Undergraduate in Materials Science and Engineering at SJTU (卢俊元)
+subtitle: Undergraduate in MSE at SJTU (卢俊元)

 profile:
   align: right